 Lesson Plan - Get It!

-As dead plants and animals dry out and decay, they turn into things such as oil, coal, and natural gas.
-Since living organisms must be dead for thousands of years to become fossil fuel, fossil fuels are buried deep below the surface of the Earth.
+As dead plants and animals dry out and decay, they become oil, coal, and natural gas.
+Since living organisms must be dead for thousands of years to become fossil fuels, fossil fuels are buried deep below the surface of the earth.

 Geologists use sound to locate oil reserves.
 Sound travels at different speeds through solids, liquids, and gases.
 Scientists create sounds and use machines to listen to how the sound travels through the earth.

 Drilling for oil presents a few problems.

 In 2007, an oil company had a major oil spill at sea.
 Around 134 million gallons of oil were spilled in the Gulf of Mexico.
-A recent study estimates the oil spill created $17.2 billion in damage to the environment by destroying beaches and coral reefs and killing animals and fish.
+A recent study estimates the oil spill created $17.2 billion in environmental damage by destroying beaches and coral reefs and killing animals and fish.

-In addition to the hazards of drilling for oil, many scientists fear we are drilling too much oil too quickly.
+Besides the hazards of drilling for oil, many scientists fear we are drilling too much oil too quickly.
 Oil is a nonrenewable resource.
-That means once it used, it cannot easily be reproduced.
+That means once it is used, it cannot easily be reproduced.

-Then, move on to the Got It? section to take a closer look at the oil drills used at sea.
+Move to the Got It? section to take a closer look at the oil drills used at sea.